georgewelly/nani/README.md

 ## Extensions
 * "Not affiliated by Nintendo or Gamefreak" disclamer
-* Arrow keys and enter to select on autocomplete.
+* Arrow keys and enter to select on autocomplete. (<- Maybe later?
+It's a bit more complex than I thought it would be.)
 * Style the pages so it looks good
 * Show Google ads
 * Hints for the Pokemon (Pokemon type, which generation it's in etc)